 - Change your PIN and passwords immediately.

-Keep a list of the people you speak to when reporting a fraud, recording all dates, names, phone numbers and what was said.
+Keep a list of the people you speak to when reporting fraud, recording all dates, names, phone numbers and what was said.

 Where to get more information: